simonward87/dotfiles/notes.md

 # Remove stale lock files and outdated downloads
 $ brew cleanup --prune=all

+# See a packages dependencies
+$ brew deps <package-name>

+# See all dependencies
+$ brew deps --installed

+# See what depends on a package
+$ brew uses <package-name> --installed

 # Remove unused dependencies
 $ brew autoremove
 ```